Colorado Premier

 In 1982 , a Buddhist monk teaching at the University of Madison, Wisconsin, made the bold request of the Dalai Lama to come and perform a rare ritual, never before done outside of India or Tibet: the Kalachakra, among the highest of the Buddhist tantric teachings.
 In just a few months, with a team of dedicated students, and cameras rolling, they constructed a temple and organized an event for over a thousand spiritual seekers, in a cornfield outside Madison.
 The incredible footage was tucked away in the Smithsonian vaults, until now.
 What unfolds is the story of a powerful ritual, its impact on the people that made it happen, and the meaning behind this ancient initiation.
 76 minutes.

-The film will be followed by a discussion and Q&A with HE Tulku Yeshi Rinpoche, musician Nawang Khechog and director Ed Bastian.
+The film will be followed by a discussion and Q&A with musician Nawang Khechog and director Ed Bastian.

 Pig at the Crossing